manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_02_Lab2_Ex2_Safe_Links.md

 23. A new tab should open in your **Edge** browser that takes you to the URL you just saw in the prior step.
 This site should display the following warning message: **This website has been blocked per your organization's URL policy.** This not only indicates that opening this website might not be safe, but it also verifies that the Safe Links policy you just created is working properly.

-24. Leave the Client 2 VM open and leave Outlook open to the MOD Administrator's Inbox for the next lab.
+24. In LON-CL2, close the Edge browser and close all browser tabs.

 # End of Lab 2